 Generally, plenteous useful properties of bricks exist making it the widest used and most popular construction material.
 Its resilient and sustainable characteristics against forces of nature are not new or not unknown.

-Among properties of bricks, there are some basic ones which are related to the physical character and there are some additional properties that describe their mechanical properties, durability and thermal characteristics.
+Among brick properties, there are some basic ones which are related to the physical character and there are some additional properties that describe their mechanical properties, durability and thermal characteristics in construction.
+Mechanical brick properties are also referred to as the engineering properties of bricks.

 Generally, bricks have high compressive strength in the range of 5.5 N / mm2 to 140 N/mm2.
 If the crushing strength of the bricks is less than 3.5 N/mm2 it must not be used.
 A field test about strength of the bricks is to fall the brick from a height of 1 meter and it must not break in to pieces.